Lab: Observed behaviour over 82 cycles in London

 Not engineered, not optimised.
 The same places kept triggering.

-Each month starts with a $25 target.
-In practice it’s completed by a small, stable subset of transactions.
+Each month starts with two $25 targets.
+In practice they’re mostly completed by a small, stable subset of transactions.

 Recommended for you